-The Issuer faces a variety of risks that are substantial and inherent in its businesses including market risk, liquidity risk, currency risk, credit risk, country risk, legal and regulatory risk, operational risk, conduct risk, cyber risk and reputational risk.
+The Issuer faces a variety of risks that are substantial and inherent in its businesses including market risk, liquidity risk, currency risk, credit risk, country risk, legal (including regulatory) risk, operational and compliance risk, conduct risk, cyber risk and reputational risk.
 These are described in more detail below.